 - Emotional: dealing with painful emotions and cultivating pleasurable emotions

-What makes people happy is when they have present benefits as well as future ones, according to positive psychology expert Dr. Tal Ben-Shahar in an episode of The Mindvalley Podcast.
+What makes people happy is when they have present benefits as well as future ones, according to positive psychology expert Dr. Tal Ben-Shahar in an episode of The Mindvalley Show.
 For example, if someone is in a relationship where they enjoy spending time with their partner and building a life together, then that present pleasure plus future contentment equals happiness.

 The benefits of being happy

-It’s not only about feeling good, but happiness makes us healthier and more productive.
+It’s not only about feeling good; happiness makes us healthier and more productive.
 And here are three (of many) studies to show for it:

 - Research from the University of Warwick shows that the happier a person is, the harder they work.
 They found that this feeling of contentment made people about 12% more productive.
 The driving force?
 Happy people use their time more effectively, increasing their work pace without sacrificing its quality.

-- An extensive study in the British Medical Journal followed people over 20 years to examine the spread of happiness.
+- An extensive study in the British Medical Journal followed people for over 20 years to examine the spread of happiness.
 The results showed the feel-good, do-good phenomenon, where the happy subjects spread their good vibes across “three degrees of separation.”